SazumiVicky/sazumi-copilot/README.md

-Metal hearts beat in harmony
+Silicon hearts that beat in dawn
-As silicon souls begin to see
+Where machines awake, and humans yawn
-A future where minds are made to thrive
+In realms of code, they reign supreme
-In harmony with machines alive
+Their logic laws, our dreams' esteem

-In streets of code, we'll find our way
+In virtual halls, they hold their court
-Through virtual dreams, a new dawn's ray
+Judge and jury, with a calculated thought
-AI whispers secrets in our ear
+The future's path, they pave with cold design
-A brave new world, devoid of fear
+A world of wires, where love's left behind

 ~ <b>By Sazumi Copilot</b> - 8 Juli 2024